 In addition to an assessment of the influence of the Chicago School and related economic movements on antitrust, the event will address the scope of antitrust on both sides of the Atlantic; the contours of the consumer welfare standard (and whether it differs in the US and the EU); the growing “populist antitrust” movement to imbue competition policy with broader, social objectives; and the relationship between all of these and the modern, platform economy.

-We are seeking approval to offer 9 CLE credit hours in VA.
+We have been approved to offer 8 CLE credit hours in VA.

 This event is made possible through the co-sponsorship of